ivy-tech-mjovanovich/Template-Python/README.md

 In this program you will edit the file `XXX.py`. ...

 Make sure that any program input and output matches the format given in the example run exactly, including any capitalization, punctuation, and spacing.
+The program should work for any set of inputs - not just those specified in the example runs.

 _Example Run:_